fmher/project-4/README.md

 # 2slo

 I have an idea of creating some kind of e-comerce website.
 It will be a website that focuses on selling JDM (Japanese Domestic Cars) cars.
 This site will be using React Django and will be using a database.
+A full stack python app using postgres with django framework.
 Everyone who goes on the site can see a car.
 Each car will show its own unique details such as its pricing and how fast it is.

 # ERD